-Oklahoma's Governor signed Senate Bill 1631 into law on May 12, 2008.
-The Oklahoma Computer Equipment Recovery Act ("Act"), 27A O.S. § 2-11-601 et seq., became effective on January 1, 2009.
-The Act requires manufacturers to submit annual reports to the Oklahoma Department of Environmental Quality ("DEQ") no later than March 1st of each year that include:
+The Oklahoma Computer Equipment Recovery Act ("Act"), 27A O.S. § 2-11-601 et seq., was signed into law on May 12, 2008 and became effective on January 1, 2009.
+The Act requires manufacturers, as defined in 27A O.S. § 2-11-603, to submit annual reports to the Oklahoma Department of Environmental Quality ("DEQ") no later than March 1st of each year that include:

 - 1. A summary of the recovery program implemented by the manufacturer during the previous calendar year, specifically describing the methods of recovery implemented by the manufacturer; - 2.
 The weight of covered devices collected and recovered during the previous calendar year; - 3.
 The location and dates of any electronic waste collection events during the previous calendar year, if any, and the location of collection sites if any; and - 4.
-Certification that the collection and recovery of covered devices complies with the provisions of Section 9 of the Act.1
+Certification that the collection and recovery of covered devices complies with the provisions of Section 9 of the Act.
+1